 Story

-Looking for something that would refresh my creativity, I enrolled on a Hyper Island full-time school in Stockholm.
+And then, 2020 came, and everything stopped.
+Looking for something that would refresh my creativity, I enrolled into a full-time course at Hyper Island Stockholm.
 I got in, and it felt like a new start.
-But after some time, everything moved online, resulting in 8-hour-in-front-of-the-computer sessions, which should be creative-in-person-collaboration sessions.
+Full of hope, that I will turn things around, I started what should be a creative-in-person-collaboration sessions, which unfortunately changed into 8-hour-in-front-of-the-computer sessions.

 After graduating and finishing an internship that didn’t lead anywhere, I faced another wave of uncertainty in 2022, with war in Ukraine and the upcoming economic crash.
 That’s when I thought: Now or never.
 I registered Stones and Stuff Stockholm.

-Jewellery was never the plan, but looking back, it all fits.
-I’ve been drawn to beauty, meaning, and craft since I was a child, and I have a set of useful skills to run the company.
-First of all, I’ve always loved stones, pearls, and crystals.
-My parents often took me to stone fairs as a kid and I was FASCINATED by their colours, structures and glimmer.
-Secondly, I’ve worked in sales, fashion, and IT as well I studied service design and content creation, which helps me to manage this website and carry on with brand management in general.
+So as I said - jewellery was never the plan, but looking back, it all fits.
+I have a set of useful skills to run the company.
+I’ve worked in sales, fashion, and e-commerce.
+I studied service design and content creation, which helps me to manage this website and carry on with brand management in general.

-Jewellery-making gave me what I couldn’t find in a traditional career: space to create, connect, and grow.
-It became my passion, my job — and a way to meet incredible people like you.
+Jewellery gave me what I couldn’t find in a traditional career: space to create, manage, and grow.
+It became my biggest passion and job — and a way to meet incredible people like you.

 This brand is not just mine — it’s ours.